 The deflated gastric balloon is inserted via the mouth through the esophagus and into the patient’s stomach.
 The balloon is very small when deflated and is easily placed.
 Once in the correct position, a syringe is used to fill the balloon with a safe sterile saline solution.
 After this time, it is approximately the size of a grapefruit (similar to when a patient has eaten a large meal).
 This entire process takes about 20 minutes.
 Patients then recover in post-op for up to two hours and head home to start their new life.

 Ormiston Hospital offers balloons that stay in for around 12 months – to attain significant weight loss.
-During the 12 months you learn how to use your balloon to aid your weight loss, which is why we support our patients with a dietitian.
+We also offer the OrberaB2B balloon package which involves replacing the original balloon that is inserted after 6 months with a newer, larger balloon to stay for the remaining 6 months to further enhance weight loss.
+Across the 12 months our patients learn how to use their balloon to aid weight loss, which is why we support our patients with a dietitian.

 After a 12 month period the balloon will be booked in to be removed.
 Some patients ask for it to be removed earlier, which can be done.
 This is a very simple non-surgical procedure similar to the insertion.
-This involves coming in to Ormiston Hospital and removal via endoscopy.
+It involves coming in to Ormiston Hospital and removal via endoscopy in around 15 minutes.

-Ormiston Hospital offers two types of Gastric Ballons, the Orbera and the Spatz – you can read more about them here.
+Ormiston Hospital offers three types of Gastric Ballons, the Orbera B2B, Orbera 365 and the Spatz3 – you can read more about them here.

 The team at Ormiston Weight Loss Service offer a multidisciplinary approach leading up to and following surgery.